6eff/MakersBnB/README.md

 I want to be able to approve a hire request

 As an owner
-So that I don't get asked about taken nights
-I want confirmed nights to be shown as unavailable

-As an owner
 So that I have flexibility with bookings
 I want a space to be available until a booking is confirmed
 ```